herdworks/hypertemplates-web/content/docs/index.md

 _It would also be incredibly inefficient!_
 Templates solve these problems and many others by making it easy to create consistent looking documents.

-Document templates are useful because they allow us to <mark>focus on the **contents**</mark> of the document rather than futzing with how the content should be presented.
+Document templates are useful because they allow us to <mark>focus on the **contents**</mark> of a document rather than futzing with how the content should be presented.
 In practical terms, templates also serve as a guide - they prompt us to provide the necessary information to accomplish a given task.

 ## HyperTemplates in a nutshell